NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Phoenix.md

     desc: " (healing,primal) When a phoenix dies, it collapses into a pile of smoldering ashes before returning to life fully healed 1d4 rounds later, as if subject to a 7th-rank [[Spells/Resurrect|Resurrect]] ritual.
 Self-resurrection happens only if there are some remains to resurrect; for instance, a phoenix killed by a [[Spells/Disintegrate|Disintegrate]] spell can't use this ability.
 A phoenix whose remains rest within an area devoted to an evil deity by [[Spells/Consecrate|Consecrate]] can't self-resurrect until its remains are no longer in that area.
 A phoenix can self-resurrect only once per year."

   - name: "Shroud of Flame"
     desc: " (aura,fire,primal) 20 feet.
-4d6 fire damage DC 37 Reflex check save\nWhile this aura is active, any adjacent creature that hits the phoenix with a melee attack or otherwise touches it takes 2d6 fire damage.
+4d6 fire damage DC 37 Reflex check save\n\nWhile this aura is active, any adjacent creature that hits the phoenix with a melee attack or otherwise touches it takes 2d6 fire damage.
 The phoenix can activate or deactivate the aura with a single action, which has the concentrate trait."

 attacks:
   - name: ""